 After officially registering for the Fall or Spring semesters, students can adjust their schedules according to procedures stipulated in the Student Handbook and the academic calendar.
 A student who wishes to add or drop courses after a semester begins may do so upon acquiring the appropriate forms from the Registrar.
 After the drop period, a student may withdraw from a course by completing the appropriate form from the Registrar's Office.
 In this case, a grade of "W" will be recorded on the transcript.
-(See the Drop/Add Policy regarding the fees associated with this process on page 37.)
+(See the Drop/Add Policy regarding the \$25 fee associated with each drop and add transaction on page 39.)

 The Registrar prescribes specific times during the academic year for a student to add or drop a class.

 However, during the January and Summer sessions, a student can drop classes thirty (30) days prior to the first day.
 Students will not be permitted to drop classes on the first day of class or thereafter during any of the January or Summer sessions.
 In extenuating circumstances, a student may drop one (1) week prior to class after submitting a written request for approval to the VPAA/Dean.
 Class cancellations are determined by student enrollment.
 This policy on enrollments during the intensive sessions enhances our ability to host world-renowned scholars who have excelled in varied areas of theological training.